-Will County Drug Court maintain a random, color call-in system for WCDC participant alcohol and drug testing.
+Will County Mental Health Court maintains a random, color-call-in system for WCMHC participant alcohol and drug testing.
 Participants are assigned to a color and are required to call in each day to check the color code.
-If their color is called, they are required to provide a sample pursuant to the recorded directions Participants may also be tested when reporting for a probation office visit or a meeting with their clinical case manager.
+If their color is called, they are required to provide a sample pursuant to the recorded directions.
+In addition, Participants must drug test every time they are required to appear before the WCMHC judge.
+Participants may also be tested when reporting for a probation office visit or a meeting with their clinical case manager.